-Only a Cloud Partner Program Account Administrator or a Global Administrator of an organization's Microsoft partner account can submit an application for the Azure specialization on behalf of the organization.
 Partners with the appropriate role and access permissions can apply.
-To do so, sign into Partner Center.

-On the left pane, select Azure under the Specialization section, toggle to the specialization that you wish to apply for by using the drop-down menu at the top of the page.
+Only a Cloud AI Partner Program Admin or a Global Admin of an organization can submit an application for the Azure specialization on behalf of the organization.
+To do so, they sign into their Partner Center account.
+On the left pane, select Azure under the Specialization section.
+Toggle to the specialization that you wish to apply for by using the drop-down menu at the top of the page.